oulahoop/FTP-over-HTTP/docs/source/index.rst

 		..

-	.. php:method:: v2/dirs/lsl [GET]
+	.. php:method:: v2/dirs/lsl?path= [GET]

-		List all the directory and the file with more informations. (equivalent to a ls -l)
+		List all the directory and the file with more information. (equivalent to a ls -l)

-		If no path has been precised, this will send the result command with the current directory (.).

-		:param: 'path' : The path to list all the file and directory names
+		:param: 'path' : Path to the directory
 		:returns: HTTP Response with JSON Object

+					- 200 OK.

+					- 400 Bad Request.

+					- 404 Not Found.

+					- 406 Not Acceptable

+		.. note:: If no path has been specified this will return the list of elements in the root (understand basic) directory

 		::